 These instructions are for WordPress versions up to 4.9.x OR 5.0 and newer with the Classic Editor plugin activated.
 Although each client website is a custom project, many of the standard WordPress admin procedures are universal.
 Instructions specific to client projects supplement these.

-The admin will prompt you when updates are available to plugins, themes, and the core WordPress installation (unless your site is based on the MadRiverInternet platform).
+The admin will prompt you when updates are available to plugins, themes, and the core WordPress installation (unless your site is based on the MadRiverInternet or MadRiverStore multi-site platforms).
 Since you hire me as a developer and host, you are welcome to let me do the updates.
 As long as there are no surprises, this service is included in your hosting.
 If there are any undesirable results from an update/upgrade, I will attempt to make the site whole during the same session at our current hourly rate and at reasonable cost, or will revert to a back-up and discuss options with you.
 Surprises are less common and lower impact when the site is actively being maintained by you and you keep me informed of when updates are needed.

 You may also do updates yourself.
 My caution is to wait a week or two after updates are made known and to do each individually, checked the affected parts of the site after each update to become aware of any trouble items.